Don Nickles: Tenure

 Nickles was one of many Republican senators who in 1981 called the White House to express his discontent over the nomination of Sandra Day O'Connor of Arizona to the United States Supreme Court.
 Nickles said that he and other socially conservative Republican senators would not support O'Connor because of her "presumed unwillingness" to overturn the abortion decision Roe v.
 Wade.

-During a 1986 campaign rally at the University of Oklahoma in Norman, President Reagan accidentally called him Don Rickles, the American comedian.
+During a 1986 campaign rally at the University of Oklahoma in Norman, President Ronald Reagan accidentally called him Don Rickles, the American comedian.
 The president was later told about his mistake and found it very amusing.

-Nickles was one of three Senators to vote against the confirmation of Ruth Bader Ginsburg and one of nine to vote against the confirmation of Stephen Breyer to the Supreme Court.
+Nickles was one of three Senators to vote against the confirmation of Ruth Bader Ginsburg and one of nine to vote against the confirmation of Stephen Breyer to the U.S. Supreme Court.

 Leadership

 Nickles quickly rose in the Senate Republican leadership, serving as chairman of the National Republican Senatorial Committee in the 101st Congress; Chairman of the Republican Policy Committee in the 102nd, 103rd, and 104th Congresses; and Assistant Republican Leader from 1996 to 2003.
 After being term-limited out of the Assistant Leader position, Nickles served in the 108th Congress as chairman of the Senate Budget Committee.
 Nickles was also on Bob Dole's short list of vice presidential choices, before Dole finally decided on former Congressman Jack Kemp of New York.

 In December 2002, Nickles became embroiled in the controversy surrounding Republican Leader Trent Lott.
 At Senator Strom Thurmond's 100th birthday party, Lott had made comments that some took to be racially insensitive.
 As the controversy grew, Nickles went on national television and became the first senator in the Republican leadership to say that Lott should step down.
 Nickles believed that the controversy over Lott's remarks would distract from the Republican legislative agenda, and as he served as Lott's deputy in the Senate this statement was seen as the proverbial "straw that broke the camel's back."
 Despite many apologies for his remarks, Lott stepped down shortly thereafter.
-Declining to run for the position of Senate Majority Leader himself, Lott was succeeded by Bill Frist of Tennessee.
+Nickles declined to run for the position of Senate Majority Leader himself, and Lott was succeeded by Bill Frist of Tennessee.

 Nickles was re-elected in 1986, 1992 and 1998 and was the senior senator from Oklahoma from 1994 to 2005.